doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ```
 </details>

-## TESTool
+## Tes3cmd cleaning
-The first step is to use TESTool to clean your plugins.
+Tes3cmd makes it easy to batch clean your plugins:
-1. Launch Testool through MO2 (select the executable from the dropdown list in the right pane)
-1. A window will prompt you if you want to use your Morrowind root folder instead of registry settings.
-Click **Yes**
-1. Select **Options** and enable:
-	- Don't change plugin filenames
-	- Retain file time, when cleaning
-	- Restricted dialog cleaning
-1. Select **Clean ESP/ESM Files** and click **Execute**
-1. Select the relevant plugin that requires cleaning (or, alternately select ALL .esm/.esp files and check the log after for a list of cleaned plugins)

-## tes3cmd cleaning
-Tes3cmd catches errors that TESTool misses, and vice versa.
-This is a necessary step--do not skip tes3cmd cleaning!
-1. Run **Wrye Mash** through MO2 (select the mash executable from the dropdown menu in the right pane)
+- Run **Wrye Mash** through MO2
-1. Within Wrye Mash, navigate to the **Mods** Tab
+- Navigate to the **Mods** Tab
-1. Right-click on the relevant plugin in the lsit and choose **clean with tes3cmd**
+- Right-click on the relevant plugin in the list and choose **clean with tes3cmd**
-1. The popup window will display a progress bar and print whether the mod was cleaned, or unaltered
-1. Click **OK**
+	- Note: you can **shift-click to select multiple plugins** and batch clean them

 Mod Organizer 2 automatically updates your installed mod archives with your cleaned plugins.
 That's all!

+>Not all plugins should be cleaned: some mods intentionally add duplicate (identical to master) records, which tes3cmd will mistakenly flag as "dirty" and clean.

 # Load Order
 Generally, plugins should remain in the order that they were installed in this guide.
 However, MO2 does not automatically place ESMs at the top of your load order--you must drag and drop these manually.
 This will have no impact in-game (the vanilla engine always loads ESMs before ESPs regardless their order in your mod manager).